tanhakabir/WW84-Python-Lessons/site/quiz/basics.md

 - It’s raining cats and dogs.
 - The cat you find is hangry (hungry + angry).

-In this scenario, Diana does three things:
+In this scenario, you can do three things:
 - She finds a cat.
 - She finds some milk.
 - She gives the milk to the cat.